dianakius/dianakius/README.md

 ## About Me

-- Junior Full Stack Developer, actively seeking new opportunities
+- Junior Front End Developer with full-stack experience, actively seeking new opportunities
 - Career changer with a strong background in tech, coordination & problem-solving
 - Passionate about clean UI, thoughtful UX, and scalable code